MohamedMamdouh18/Games-Field/README.md

     - The drawer component is in charge of drawing board, pieces and update them according to the valid moves that was made.
-    - The player components is responsible for taking the input of each player in the case of human players and to make the best move in the case of AI player then it notifys the engine -its observer- to validate the move.
+    - The player components is responsible for taking the input of each player in the case of human players and to make the best move in the case of AI player then it notifies the engine -its observer- to validate the move.

 - In each game, there can be a pieces which are separate components that carry the data of each piece.
 Each piece is